lupyuen/lupyuen.github.io/src/app.md

 // End of BSS Section
 _ebss=0x50407000

-// Top of Idle Stack
+// Top of Kernel Idle Stack JH7110_IDLESTACK_TOP=0x50407c00
-JH7110_IDLESTACK_TOP=0x50407c00

-// We located the initd after the Top of Idle Stack ramdisk_addr=0x50408288, size=8192016
+// We located the initrd after the Top of Idle Stack ramdisk_addr=0x50408288, size=8192016

 // And we copied initrd to the Memory Region for the RAM Disk